Undergraduate Student Examination Handbook 2017-2018

 A PDF version of the handbook is available to download here.

 1. The purpose of this document is to explain the chief features of the University’s assessment system.
-It should be read in conjunction with the Examination Conventions, September 2017, the Regulations for Modular Initial Degrees, September 2017, and the Regulations for Foundation Degrees, September 2014.
-In the case of any dispute over the information in this document the information as set out in the Examination Conventions and Regulations for Modular Initial and Foundation Degrees documents shall take precedence.
+It should be read in conjunction with the Academic Quality Handbook, Section 4 Examination Conventions, the Regulations for Modular Initial Degrees, September 2018, and the Regulations for Foundation Degrees, September 2017.
+In the case of any dispute over the information in this document the information as set out in the Examination Conventions and Regulations for Modular Initial and Foundation Degrees shall take precedence.

 2. The more students understand about the assessment system, the more opportunities they have to get the best out of their studies and to perform to the best of their ability.
 Assessments take many forms, including coursework and examinations.
 Ignorance of any type of assessment requirements will not be accepted as an excuse for poor or incomplete performance.
 Students must make sure they familiarise themselves with this information and, if in doubt, please seek advice from their academic department(s).
 Sources of additional information are listed in the Appendix.

 3. Departments are required to have assessment criteria in place which:

 - reflect the aims and objectives of individual study schemes and learning outcomes of modules;

 - make clear the standards necessary to attain particular grades in all pieces of assessed and examined work.

 Assessment criteria will vary according to the knowledge and skills being assessed and the format of the assessment itself.

 4. Formal examinations form a significant part of the overall assessment of student performance.
 Academic Departments and Student Support Services can advise on examination technique where students have concerns about their performance in examinations, and feedback on examination performance can be requested by all students.